 A young and ambitious silverback, he has been successful in maintaining his group and gaining more females in a short time.
 There are now 13 members in his family, and he, as the silverback, is the happiest and the strongest of them all.

-Come explore the wilderness with Amahoro tours, and find out what makes Agashya and his family so special.
+Come explore the wilderness on a gorilla safari with Amahoro tours, and find out what makes Agashya and his family so special.
 Learn how this came to be the largest branch in our Mountain Gorilla family tree, and come meet your favourite characters in person.

 Contrary to popular belief, group thirteen has more than 13 individuals.
 The name comes from being the 13th established group ever found, as was customary back in those days.
 The first person to use this method was Dian Fossey, now a famous primatologist.